Dear Interested Parties:

 - Identify and validate interventions to reduce pathogen contamination of beef and pork head or cheek meat.
 Interventions should be approved for use in the U.S.

-- Identify and validate antimicrobial interventions to reduce pathogen contamination of beef and pork edible variety meats.
+- Identify and validate antimicrobial interventions to reduce pathogen contamination of beef edible variety meats.
 Interventions should be approved for use in the U.S. and ideally the major export markets for the specific variety meats.

 - Investigate efficient and sustainable application of antimicrobials to reduce pathogens on meat and poultry carcasses as well as primals and parts.
 The proposals should evaluate: